kaumnen/kaumnen/README.md

 - 👯 Looking to collaborate in the open-source world
 - 💬 0110100001100101011011000110110001101111001000000111010001101000011001010111001001100101
-- ⚡Currently learning NodeJS along with some cloud tech
+- ⚡Currently learning backend via NodeJS along with some cloud tech
 - 📫 How to reach me: [E-Mail](mailto:komnenovic@pm.me), [LinkedIn](https://www.linkedin.com/in/komnenovic/)
 - 😄 Final year CS Student [@ITS](https://its.edu.rs)
 -----------------------------------